hisubram/mobilefoundation/instrument_an_app.md

     {: codeblock}
     {: ios}

-8. To get Crash Analytics and logs you could call the following the API during start of your application to check if the previous session had crashed and accordingly send the capture crash logs to the Mobile Analytics service.
+8. To get Crash Analytics and logs, you could call the following the API during start of your application to check whether the previous session crashed and send the capture crash logs to the Mobile Analytics service.
     ```Swift
       if (OCLogger.isUnCaughtExceptionDetected()) {
             //add any other handling you may want and call the following APIs